wjpiantkoski/ddd-drink-hub-api/README.md

 # DrinkHub API
-This API is built following some DDD patterns, SOLID and Clean Architecture.
+This API was built following some DDD, SOLID and Clean Architecture patterns.

 ## How to start
 1. Create `.env` with the following values